alexfernandez/loadtest/README.md

     $ testserver [--delay ms] [port]

-It will show the number of requests received per second, the latency in answering requests and the headers for selected requests.
+This command will show the number of requests received per second, the latency in answering requests and the headers for selected requests.

-This server returns a short text 'OK' for every request, removing request processing from latency measurements.
+The server returns a short text 'OK' for every request, removing request processing from latency measurements.

+If no port is given then default port 7357 will be used.
 The optional delay instructs the server to wait for the given number of milliseconds before answering each request, to simulate a busy server.

 ## API